pen-lang/pen/doc/src/references/standard-packages/test.md

 #### `True`

-It fails and returns an error if a given condition is `false`, and returns `none` otherwise.
+It fails and returns an error if a given condition is `false`, or returns `none` otherwise.

 ```pen
 \(boolean) none | error